 Utilities and Easements: Utility easements shall be provided within the subdivision as required for public utility purposes.
 Easements shall be dedicated along all front, rear, and side setbacks as deemed necessary by Town Council and/or Town Engineer.

-Suitability requirements for subdivisions: The following information is required as part of a subdivision review.
+Suitability requirements for subdivisions: The following information is required as part of the subdivision application in Sections 10-2-5 & 10-2-6.
 Both minor and major subdivisions must meet these requirements as outlined below.
-These requirements establish the availability of basic services required to provide for the public health, safety, and welfare of citizens
+These requirements establish the availability of basic services required to provide for the public health, safety, and welfare of citizens:

-Water Requirements: In all subdivisions, a culinary water supply, water lines, and fire hydrants shall be required as follows:
+Water Requirements: In all subdivisions, a culinary water supply, water lines, and fire hydrants shall be required as follows along with approval from the Culinary Water Authority.

-The subdivider shall have prior approval for connections to a system or other source, and shall make such water available to each lot within the subdivided area.
+The subdivider shall have prior approval for connections to a system or other source and shall make such water available to each lot within the subdivided area.
 Sizes of water mains shall be subject to the approval of the Town Engineer and shall be based upon fire protection requirements, but in no case shall they have a diameter of less than eight (8) inches.
 Workmanship and details of construction shall be in accordance with Town specifications.

 Fire hydrants shall be installed at intervals within the subdivision in such a manner that no lot will be a distance greater than (330) three hundred and thirty feet from the closest hydrant, measured along the streets.